codacy-badger/traco.nodejs.webapi/README.md

 ## Finished

+ - [x] Include the new module instead of using the prototypes
+ - [x] Implement in the new `module/logger.js` a function for automatik file deletion if the file is older than the max Date
+ - [x] `module/logger.js` have to log hourly a file if the iSaveDays timer is smaller than a day and have to log minute files if the iSaveDays is smaller than one hour.
+And if the iSaveDays is smaller than a minute it will automaticly scaled up to 5 minutes.
+ - [x] New `module/logger.js` need a enum with logfile default loglevel values like `DEBUG`, `INFO`, `WARN`, `ERROR`.
  - [x] Extend all `db-Scripts` with the `-v Vars-file` Option and a better view in the cmd.
  - [x] Extend the `importdb.bat` and `exportdb.bat` with an option like `-v filename` to import a database configuration from a file.
 This is important, because then i can save multiple configuration und doesn't have change the main `MySQLVars.bat`.
 I can configure one `Vars.bat` per maintained Server/Database.
  - [x] New `dbhandler.fetch()` function with safe @0, @1... insert into dbcurser